GEC 'Series 3' provides an efficient and flexible

 '0' for the operator, etc.) certain specialised operational services - such as

-the Surgery - may be reached by dialling a single digit instead of the normal 3- or 4-digit number.
+the Surgery - may be reached by dialling a single digit instead of the normal 3 or 4 digit number.

-An 'area service' dialling system can be provided.
-By dialling a single digit the call is automatically routed to the nearest representative of the desired service; for example, dialling a common digit for 'maid service' in a hotel, regardless of the floor, will connect the guest to the appropriate floor maid.
+digit for 'maid service' in a hotel, regardless of the floor, will connect the guest to the

 Enquiry and transfer